 4. Bank of America Auto Loans: Best for fast and efficient approvals

-5. U.S. Bank Auto Loans: Best for full-service banking on solid foundations
+5. U.S. Bank Auto Loans: Best for used car rates

 7. Wells Fargo Auto Loans: Best for low credit scores

 Wells Fargo provides the best chance of securing an auto loan if your credit score is slightly below par.
 You will probably pay more for your loan – and the fees are higher here than some of the other auto loan providers as well – but at least you won't be turned away before you've even started.

 Where Wells Fargo does fall down is in respect of the information available to potential borrowers, with the main website notably short on detail.
 You must buy a car through one of its dealers too, but with over 11,000 partners across the U.S., there should still be ample choice.
 Ultimately, Wells Fargo is worth a look if you're unsure about your credit standing; for others, however, more rounded auto loan propositions are probably available elsewhere.

 - Read our Wells Fargo review